The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Origin of the radio emission

-Consistent values of the SFR and the key properties of the host galaxy are derived from optical spectroscopy and the spectral energy distribution (SED) modelling (Appendices \ref{sec: opt_spectroscopy} and \ref{sec: Galaxy SED modeling}).
+Consistent values of the SFR and the key properties of the host galaxy are derived from optical spectroscopy and the spectral energy distribution (SED) modeling (Appendices \ref{sec: opt_spectroscopy} and \ref{sec: Galaxy SED modeling}).
 The best fit parameters describing the galaxy are: a high intrinsic extinction $A_V=1.3 \pm 0.2$ mag, symbolic of a dusty galaxy, a sub-solar metallicity $Z_\odot=0.46 \pm 0.25$, an $e$-folding time $\tau=4.3^{+3.6}_{-2.5}$ Gyr, a moderate stellar mass $\log(M_*/M_\odot)=9.78 \pm 0.08$, an old stellar population $t_m=1.5^{+0.5}_{-0.4}$ Gyr, and a star-formation rate SFR $=4.3 \pm 0.5$ $M_\odot$ yr$^{-1}$.
 The best fit model spectrum is shown in Fig.\ref{fig:broadband_SED_wRadio}.
-From optical spectroscopy we derive a redshift $z=0.0978 \pm 0.0002$ and an ${\rm H_\alpha}$ line luminosity, ${\rm L(H_\alpha)= (4.5\pm0.8)\times 10^{41} erg\ s^{-1}}$, corresponding to SFR$_{\textrm{H}_\alpha}=2.3\pm0.4$ $M_\odot$ yr$^{-1}$.
-As discussed in Appendix \ref{sec: opt_spectroscopy}, the $\textrm{H}_\alpha$ luminosity can underestimate the total SFR for observational reasons.
-Physical reasons can further reduce the SFR$_{\textrm{H}_\alpha}$compared to the radio-derived SFR.
-Radio emission is sensitive to both obscured and unobscured star-formation and, in addition, captures longer star-forming ages, up to 100 Myr \citep{Condon92}, whereas optical traces recent star formation, up to 10 Myr.
-The mismatch between optical (low SF) and radio (high SF) may be interpreted as a post starburst episode, that is 100 Myr ago the SFR was as high as 10 M$_{\odot}$yr$^{-1}$ but it rapidly declined and within 10 Myr was less than 2 M$_{\odot}$yr$^{-1}$.
+From optical spectroscopy we derive a redshift $z=0.0978 \pm 0.0002$ and an ${\rm H\alpha}$ line luminosity, ${\rm L(H\alpha)= (4.5\pm0.8)\times 10^{41} erg\ s^{-1}}$, corresponding to SFR$_{\textrm{H}\alpha}=2.3\pm0.4$ $M_\odot$ yr$^{-1}$.
+As discussed in Appendix \ref{sec: opt_spectroscopy}, the $\textrm{H}\alpha$ luminosity can underestimate the total SFR for observational reasons.
+Physical reasons can further reduce the SFR$_{\textrm{H}\alpha}$ compared to the radio-derived SFR.
+Radio is also sensitive to heavily obscured star-formation and, in addition, it captures longer star-forming ages, up to 100 Myr \citep{Condon92}, whereas optical traces recent star formation, up to 10 Myr.
+The mismatch between optical (low SF) and radio (high SF) may be interpreted as a contribution from heavily obscured SF or as a post starburst episode, that is 100 Myr ago the SFR was as high as 10 M$_{\odot}$yr$^{-1}$ but it rapidly declined and within 10 Myr was less than 2 M$_{\odot}$yr$^{-1}$.
+A decrease of the SFR at a recent age is also suggested by a non parametric modelization of the star forming history \citep{Fong21}, indicating that the SFR was higher in the past galaxy's history (although at a value not as large as the radio-derived SFR) before decreasing by a factor of two $\approx$ 30 Myr ago.
 We conclude that the properties of the radio, optical and X-ray emission are consistent with those expected by star formation.
-In the next section we discuss its relationship with the FRB.